Oktoberfest: 6 Things You Should Know From A Local

 The first time I heard about Oktoberfest, I had no idea what it was.
 So eventually, in 2011 I decided to go find out what all the hype is about.
 I was even more confused as it started in September and not October, I’m sure you are too :-).

-The event was cancelled in 2020 and 2021, but is currently scheduled for September 17 to October 3, 2022.
+The event was cancelled in 2020 and 2021, but is currently being held from September 17 to October 3, 2022.
 You can read about it here if you care to.

 In short, its a party that started back in 1810 in October as a wedding festival after the then Crown Prince Ludwig, who later became King Ludwig I, married Princess Therese of Saxony-Hildburghausen.
 Aha!
 Got it.